To the members of Kothari Sugars and Chemicals Limited REPORT ON THE AUDIT OF FINANCIALSTATEMENTS

 Management's responsibility for the financial statements

-Auditor's responsibilities for the audit of the statements
+Auditor's responsibilities for the audit of the Financial Statements

-Our objectives are to obtain reasonable assurance about whether the financialstatements as a whole are free from material misstatement whether due to fraud or errorand to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the FinancialStatements as a whole are free from material misstatement whether due to fraud or errorand to issue an auditor's report that includes our opinion.
 Reasonable assurance is a highlevel of assurance but is not a guarantee that an audit conducted in accordance with SAswill always detect a material misstatement when it exists.
-Misstatements can arise fromfraud or error and are considered material if individually or in the aggregate theycould reasonably be expected to influence decisions of users taken on the basis of thesefinancial statements.
+Misstatements can arise fromfraud or error and are considered material if individually or in the aggregate theycould reasonably be expected to influence the economic decisions of users taken on thebasis of these Financial Statements.

 As part of an audit in accordance with SAs we exercise professional judgment andmaintain professional skepticism throughout the audit.
 We also:

-Identify and assess the risks of material misstatement of the financialstatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is and appropriate to provide abasis for our opinion.
+Identify and assess the risks of material misstatement of the FinancialStatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
 The risk of not detecting a material misstatement resulting fromfraud is higher than for one resulting from error as fraud may involve collusionforgery intentional omissions misrepresentations or the override of internal control.

 Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by management.

 Materiality is the magnitude of misstatements in the Financial Statements thatindividually or in aggregate makes it probable that the economic decisions of areasonably knowledgeable user of the Financial Statements may be influenced.
-We considerquantitative materiality and qualitative factors (i) in planning the scope of our auditand in evaluating the results of our work; and (ii) to evaluate the effect of anyidentified misstatements in the Financialstatements.
+We considerquantitative materiality and qualitative factors (i) in planning the scope of our auditand in evaluating the results of our work; and (ii) to evaluate the effect of anyidentified misstatements in the Financial Statements.

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government in terms of Section 143(11) of the Act we give in Annexure-Aa statement on the matters specified in paragraphs 3 and 4 of the Order to the extentapplicable.
+1. As required by the Companies (Auditor's Report) Order 2016 (the Order)issued by the Central Government in terms of Section 143(11) of the Act we give in Annexure-Aa statement on the matters specified in paragraphs 3 and 4 of the Order to the extentapplicable.

-(e) On the basis of the written representations received from the directors as on 31stMarch 2019 taken on record by the Board of Directors none of the directors isdisqualified as on 31 st March 2019 from being appointed as a director in termsof Section 164(2) of the Act.
+(e) On the basis of the written representations received from the Directors as on 31stMarch 2020 taken on record by the Board of Directors none of the Directors isdisqualified as on 31st March 2020 from being appointed as a Director in termsof Section 164(2) of the Act.

 | ||Chartered Accountants |